Law

 Studying Law at Sussex will equip you to go into a variety of legal and non-legal roles.

-By completing an undergraduate law course at Sussex, you can either progress to a Legal Practice Course (LPC) or a Bar Professional Training Course (BPTC) to qualify as a solicitor or barrister, or go onto work in a role where legal knowledge is essential, such as HR or government roles.
+By completing an undergraduate law course at Sussex, you can either progress to a Solicitors Qualifying Exam (SQE) or a Bar Course (BPC) to qualify as a solicitor or barrister, or go onto work in a role where legal knowledge is useful, such as HR, government roles and graduate schemes.

 Career destinations of Sussex Law graduates

-Competitions: Develop the skills you need for your future career through skills competitions in mooting, criminal advocacy, client interviewing and negotiation.
+Skills programmes: Develop the skills you need for your future career through co-curricular skills workshops and competitions including mooting (where you present legal arguments in our mock courtroom to a panel of judges), criminal advocacy, client interviewing and negotiation.

-Sponsored by leading firms including Mayo Wynne Baxter and DMH Stallard, these competitions develop your communication, presentation, fact-finding and team-working skills.
-We prepare you for the competitions through workshops and training sessions led by experienced legal practitioners.
+Sponsored by local law firms including Mayo Wynne Baxter and DMH Stallard, these competitions develop your communication, presentation, fact-finding and team-working skills.
+Prizes include legal work experience and many of our students have gone on to secure roles with our sponsor firms.